keithasaurus/koda-validate/README.md

 Here's what we've seen so far:
 - All validators we've created are simple `Callable`s that return an `Ok` instance when validation succeeds, or an `Invalid` instance when validation fails.
 - Nesting one validator within another is straightforward
-- `DictValidator` requires a separate target for its validated data; more on that here.
+- `RecordValidator` requires a separate target for its validated data; more on that here.

 It's worth noting that all this code is typesafe.
 And for similar equivalent validations in Pydantic, Koda Validate can be up to 15x faster.